KeyMoad/digikala-product-viewer/README.md

 - **Selectors**: CSS selectors used in the script may need to be updated if Digikala changes its page layout or element identifiers.
 - **Headless Mode**: The script runs in headless mode for efficiency.
 If you need to see the browser interaction, remove the `--headless` option from the Chrome options.

-## Contributing

-Feel free to contribute by opening issues or submitting pull requests.
-Please ensure to follow the contribution guidelines and maintain code quality.

 ## License